New Balance FuelCell Rebel v5 Running Shoe Review

 Heel Energy Return

 The heel doesn't return much energy on this model.
-The soft FuelCell blend compresses easily, providing impact protection but not much rebound.
+The soft FuelCell blend compresses easily, providing some impact protection but not much rebound.
 Heel strikers may find the rearfoot feels a bit flat when doing strides, though it remains well adapted for easier, slower efforts.

 Forefoot Energy Return